Online Master’s Degrees in School Counseling

 Adams State University

 Adams State University has an online counseling education program leading to a master of arts in clinical mental health counseling or school counseling.
-Online program students must attend two one-week sessions on the Adams State campus in each of the two summer sessions, usually in June.
+Online program students must attend two one-week sessions on the Adams State campus twice during the program.

-Completing the school counseling curriculum leads to the student being qualified to apply for licensure as a school counselor in Colorado.
+Completing the school counseling curriculum qualifies the student to apply for licensure as a school counselor in Colorado.
 Adams State University accepts students in the fall, spring, and summer.

 The program’s 60-credit curriculum includes courses such as lifespan development; group counseling; couples/family/systems; assessment in counseling; foundations of addictions counseling; ethics & professional issues; creativity in counseling; foundations of school counseling; comprehensive school counseling; and professional school counseling issues.